About

 I checked Farmer’s Almanac.
 Today is a good day to plant.
 Tomorrow and Monday, no. So, we planted.
 Potatoes, beans, lettuces, broccoli, spinach, even herbs.
 I’ve been told not to plant before April 15, but we don’t have any frost … Continue reading

-Posted in Getting Started, Planting
+Posted in Beans and Potatoes, Broccoli, Getting Started, Lettuce, Planting, Spinach

 3 Comments